When Digital Craftsmanship Meets Bohemian Glass Art

 Digital Twin: Why We Modeled Brokis Lamps Photorealistically

 To explore the limits of technical possibilities, this project was carried out as an internal concept study.
-Every edge of the Bonbori's metal bracket, every radius of the glass shade, and the tension of the leather straps were precisely recreated as a digital twin.
+Every edge of the Bonbori's metal bracket, every radius of the glass shade, and the tension of the leather straps were precisely recreated as a Digital Twin.
 There were no shortcuts through automated tools or simplified geometries.
 We modeled the Brokis lamps photorealistically, constructing the joints and material thicknesses exactly as they exist in reality.
 This meticulous replication serves as proof that the DNA of a design brand like Brokis can be read and translated into digital data that is absolutely razor-sharp and brand-compliant.

 Curated Brand Space Design Instead of Randomness